What is known about the search for a former US soldier suspected of killing 4 at a Montana bar

 Brown lived next door to The Owl Bar, according to owner David Gwerder, who was not present during the shooting Friday morning.
 It was widely believed that Brown knew at least some of the victims.

-In a photo released by law enforcement, Brown appears gaunt, barefoot and wearing nothing but black boxer briefs.
+In a photo released by law enforcement, Brown appears gaunt, barefoot and wearing nothing but black shorts.

 Brown’s niece, Clare Boyle, told The Associated Press that her uncle has struggled with mental illness for years, and she and other family members repeatedly sought help for him.